Boating restrictions placed on several area lakes | Rec | Journal Gazette

 The Journal Gazette

-The Indiana Department of Natural Resources has placed boating restrictions on several area lakes in the West Lakes chain and the Barbee chain.
+The Indiana Department of Natural Resources has placed boating restrictions on several area lakes in northeast Indiana.

 Idle speed restrictions have been placed on boats because surface water is likely to enter homes from the wake, a statement from the DNR said today.

-The restrictions are on the West Lakes chain in Noble County, which includes Jones, Steinbarger, Tamarack and Waldron lakes, and the Barbee chain that includes Kuhn, Big Barbee, Little Barbee, Irish, Banning, Sawmill and Sechrist lakes.
+On Wednesday, restrictions were placed on the West Lakes chain in Noble County, which includes Jones, Steinbarger, Tamarack and Waldron lakes the Barbee chain that includes Kuhn, Big Barbee, Little Barbee, Irish, Banning, Sawmill and Sechrist lakes.

+Today the department added boating restrictions for lakes Tippecanoe and James, in Kosciusko County.

 For information on Indiana boating advisories, visit dnr.IN.gov/lawenfor/8520.htm